iterative/dvc.org/content/blog/2021-02-17-cml-runner-prerelease.md

 ---
+title:
-title: 'Pre-Release Notes: Automatically Train Models in the Cloud with CML'
+  'CML Pre-Release Notes: Automatically Train Models in the Cloud with CML 0.3.0'
-date: 2021-02-17
+date: 2021-02-22
 description: |
   New features are here to make launching cloud compute for continuous integration workflows